 This statement attributes intention ("trying"), strategic planning ("grab power"), and goal-directed behavior ("take over") to statistical systems that possess none of these properties.
 The language treats pattern matchers as if they were agents with desires and plans.

 From MIRI, Nate Soares and Eliezer Yudkowsky's recent book characterizes AI systems as "grown not crafted," implying unpredictable agency requiring containment (Soares & Yudkowsky, 2025).
-They argue for international bans based on the premise that we cannot "retry" with superintelligence, assuming both that superintelligence is achievable through current methods and that it would constitute an agentic threat.
+They argue for international bans based on the premise that superintelligence is achievable through current methods and that it would constitute an agentic threat.

 2.3 Why This Matters